Dash0 Raises $110M Series B at $1B Valuation

 composer require monolog/monolog

-This installs Monolog 3.x (the current major version) along with its PSR-3 dependency.
-Composer generates the usual vendor directory and lock file.
+This installs Monolog 3.x along with its PSR-3 dependency.
+Composer will also generate the vendor directory and the composer.lock file to keep your dependencies consistent.

 php